Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST projects-documents-create

-Create a document within a specific project based on its url
+Create a PDF document based on the link you provide within the project using project_reference as its reference.

 ```javascript
 const axios = require("axios");